globalizejs/globalize/README.md

 <a name="cultures"></a>
 <h2 id="cultures">jQuery.cultures</h2>
 <p>
-A mapping of culture code to that culture.
+A mapping of culture codes to culture objects.
 For example, jQuery.cultures.fr is an object representing the complete culture definition for the neutral French culture.
 Note that jQuery.glob.js alone only includes an English culture.
 To get additional cultures, you must seperately reference one or more of the culture scripts that come with it.
 See below on what fields are defined in each culture.
 </p>